upper waypoint

 Olivia Allen-Price: To help answer Willow’s question about the Presidio Pet Cemetery, we sent out KQED’s Bay Curious Intern, Ana De Almeida Amaral.

 Ana De Almeida Amaral: I ended up on the north side of the Presidio, on what feels like a backroad.
 It feels calm, except for the giant highway overpass directly above us — it’s the on-ramp to the Golden Gate Bridge.
-I’m here at the pet cemetery with Rob Thompson, a Federal Preservation Officer for the Presidio Trust.
+I’m here at the pet cemetery with Rob Thomson, a Federal Preservation Officer for the Presidio Trust.

 Ana De Almeida Amaral: We step through a short, white picket fence into the cemetery that’s a little bit bigger than a tennis court — and as we are walking around, I realize it’s far more beautiful than I expected.